paulkarpenko/us-code-ui/uscode/title-54-national-park-service-and-related-programs/chapter-2001-coordination-of-programs.md

 | 200104 | [16 U.S.C.
 460](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section460&num=0&edition=prelim)l–2. | Pub.
 L. 88–29, § 3, May 28, 1963, 77 Stat.
 50. |

 The word “department” is omitted as being included in “agency”.
 The word “independent” is omitted as unnecessary.

+#### References in Text
+Section 708 of title VII of division E of the Consolidated Appropriations Act, 2023, referred to in subsec. (b)(5), is section 708 of Pub.
+L. 117–328, div.
+E, title VII, Dec.
+29, 2022, 136 Stat.
+4706, which is not classified to the Code.

+The Federal Lands Recreation Enhancement Act, referred to in subsec. (c)(1), is title VIII of div.
+J of Pub.
+L. 108–447, Dec.
+8, 2004, 118 Stat.
+3377, which is classified principally to chapter 87 (§ 6801 et seq.) of Title 16, Conservation.
+For complete classification of title VIII to the Code, see Short Title note set out under [section 6801 of Title 16](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section6801&num=0&edition=prelim) and Tables.

+#### Amendments
+2025—Pub.
+L. 118–234 amended section generally.
+Prior to amendment, section related to consultations of Secretary with administrative officers and execution of administrative responsibilities in conformity with nationwide plan.